 In The Devil’s Elixirs Medardus is stalked by his doppelganger.
 The doppelganger was a motif that Hoffman used several times and the ingredients of a doppelganger would turn influence the short-story William Wilson by Edgar Allen Poe who was influenced by ETA Hoffmann.

 The Fall of the House of Usher shares the main setting, a mystical castle, with the earlier mentioned The Castle of Otranto.
-The castle is located in "dreary tract of country" and the view of it created "a sense of insufferable gloom" to the protagonist, and the castle almost lived itself: "the vacant eye-like windows".
-The protagonist asks himself:
+The castle is located in “dreary tract of country“ and the view of it created “a sense of insufferable gloom“ to the protagonist, and the castle almost lived itself: “the vacant eye-like windows“.
+At this time the protagonist asks himself:

 what was is that so unnerved me in the contemplation of the House of Usher?
 It was a mystery all insoluble; nor could I grapple with the shadowy fancies that crowded upon me as I pondering.